-When you think of Amsterdam, what comes to mind - canals, cyclists, great museums, cool coffeeshops and the red light district?
+When you think of Amsterdam breaks, what comes to mind - canals, cyclists, great museums, cool coffeeshops and the red light district?
 Amsterdam is much more than a destination for stag weekends and hen parties, there is so much to do and see that Amsterdam is perfect for either a city break or a longer holiday.

-If you want to immerse yourself in culture there are 44 museum to choose from, many of which are world class, or you can explore the canal ring – a UNESCO World Heritage site.
+If you want to immerse yourself in culture there are 44 museums to choose from, many of which are world class, or you can explore the canal ring – a UNESCO World Heritage site.
 If you fancy a shopping break, there are over 6,000 shops and 32 markets to browse.

 Night owls will find plenty to amuse them in the city’s 1,500+ bars, cafés and clubs.
 While for families, there are 40 parks, a fabulous zoo in the heart of the city and, when the weather is good, a great selection of urban beaches accessible by public transport.